itnelo/reactphp-foundation/README.md

 You should also adjust placement constraints (according to **Step 2**) to ensure Swarm scheduler is able to assign tasks to the configured nodes.
-Check `haproxy.stack.cfg` from the `docker` directory if you have changed some ports or just use a custom haproxy image as well.
+Check `haproxy.stack.cfg` from the `docker` directory if you have changed some ports or just use a custom HAProxy image as well.

 **Step 5**.
 Deploy services: